jj-zhu/jj-zhu.github.io/index.md

 ![jjzhu](/images/jzhu-photo.jpg){:style="float: right;margin-right: 14px;margin-right: 7px;margin-top: 7px;width: 320px;display: block"}
 I am the head of an independent research group at the [Weierstrass Institute for Applied Analysis and Stochastics, Berlin](https://www.wias-berlin.de/).
 Before Berlin, I worked as a postdoctoral researcher in machine learning at the Max Planck Institute for Intelligent Systems in Tübingen, Germany.
 My Ph.D. study was in numerical optimization, at the University of Florida.
 See [here](/about/) for a short bio.
 I also write [a non-research blog here](https://jj-zhu.github.io/blog/).
-Though the frequency of updates depends on how busy I am at the moment.
+However the frequency of updates depends on how busy I am at the moment.

+Overall, I am interested in computation and dynamical systems.
 My group focuses on research in state-of-the-art machine learning and optimization, in algorithm, theory, and large-scale computation.
 Specifically, I started my research career in numerical optimization and was interested in the robustness theory for machine learning.
 That requires us to use computational tools such as **optimization algorithms over probability distributions**, which are infinite-dimensional.
 That led me to my current interests in **(PDE) gradient flows of probability measures and variational approach to dynamical systems**, for optimization and computational machine learning.